marxin/texi2rst-generated/sphinx/gccint/rtl-representation/flags-in-an-rtl-expression.rst

   ``call`` field and printed as :samp:`/c`.
 Only true if one of ``RTL_CONST_CALL_P`` or ``RTL_PURE_CALL_P`` is true.

-  .. index:: RTX_FRAME_RELATED_P

-  .. index:: insn and /f

-  .. index:: call_insn and /f

-  .. index:: jump_insn and /f

-  .. index:: barrier and /f

-  .. index:: set and /f

-  .. index:: frame_related, in insn, call_insn, jump_insn, barrier, and set
+  .. index:: RTX_FRAME_RELATED_P, insn and /f, call_insn and /f, jump_insn and /f, barrier and /f, set and /f, frame_related, in insn, call_insn, jump_insn, barrier, and set

 :samp:`RTX_FRAME_RELATED_P ({x})`
   Nonzero in an ``insn``, ``call_insn``, ``jump_insn``,